 Here we go.
 Like you're in.
 Oh, okay.
 Yeah, it's going to be fine.
 It's going to be fine.

-So and of course, you know, Ross, on the other hand, who worries about absolutely nothing
+So and of course, you know, Russ, on the other hand, who worries about absolutely nothing

 and shows up and it's everything's great.
 Takes it as a kid.
 Always works out.
 Yeah.
 Show up on